TylerSpencerVA/PayPal-LBO/README.md

 The exercise was built to run the full valuation and structuring process to an *honest* conclusion rather than fitting the model to a predetermined outcome.
 Assumptions were calibrated to filings first, and the analytical verdict was allowed to follow the outputs.
 It demonstrates the judgment the deal actually requires: knowing when the math doesn't support the deal, and being able to say so with the evidence in hand.

+Further, in late February/ early March, there were conversations in the media about a potential buyout or acquisition of PayPal when their new CEO tookover.

 ---

 ## Headline outputs (base case)